-- If you have Waldenstrom's macroglobulinaemia, which is not on this list, you are welcome to join one of our UK nations General Support Meetings instead.
-You might also be interested in joining a support meeting run by the specialist charity WMUK, which can be contacted through their website or by emailing to email@example.com.
+- If you have Waldenstrom's macroglobulinaemia, which is not on this list, you are welcome to join one of our General Support Meetings instead.
+You might also be interested in joining a support meeting run by the specialist charity WMUK, which can be contacted through their website or by emailing to firstname.lastname@example.org.

 - If you have a cutaneous (skin) lymphoma, you are welcome to join our Cutaneous (Skin) Lymphomas support meetings instead.

 - Carers are not eligible to join this meeting.
 Instead, you are welcome to join one of our Family, Friends and Carers Support Meetings.

 If this meeting isn't convenient for you, we also have a Rare Lymphomas support meeting on the second Wednesday of each month, at 7.30pm.

 Our support meetings provide a safe, confidential place where people affected by lymphoma can talk to each other about their experience, express their thoughts and feelings, gain insight from connecting with others, and get support and information.
 The facilitators will listen, seek to understand your experience and help address any questions or worries you have.

 Support meetings are hosted on Zoom, last an hour and follow a common structure, including time for everyone to share your experience and feelings about life with lymphoma.
 You don't need a Zoom account or experience of using Zoom but will need access to an internet-enabled device.

 To register for the support meeting service, you must be aged 18 or over, resident in the UK, and personally affected by lymphoma.

 To see the full range of support meetings, please visit our Online Support Meetings page.